Understanding the Sudden Medical Emergency Defense

 3. Your loss of consciousness could not have been predicted.

 The issue of foreseeability is a complicated one.
 If you have no previous history with the medical condition that caused the emergency, it is difficult for you to predict that it may occur.
-For example, if you’ve never had heart issues but experience an unexpected heart attack while driving, you likely meet this criterion.
+For example, if you’ve never had heart issues but experienced an unexpected heart attack while driving, you likely meet this criterion.

 However, say you have a history of heart issues and your doctor instructed you not to drive.
 You should be able to foresee experiencing a heart attack while driving.
 Or, you’re diabetic and forget to eat all day.
 A loss of consciousness caused by low blood sugar could mean you are still at fault.

 Of course, as each state handles this defense differently, there may be additional burdens of proof.
-In Hawaii, you’ll need to prove you’ve never seen a doctor or under medical care for the condition that caused the incapacity.
+In Hawaii, you’ll need to prove you’ve never seen a doctor or are under medical care for the condition that caused the incapacity.
 If the accident occurred in Montana, you can only use this defense against the violation of a traffic statute.

 On the other hand, West Virginia has slightly easier gating criteria to claim the sudden medical emergency defense, as those who experience unconsciousness due to diagnosed hypertension can still cite the Sudden Emergency Doctrine, their version of this defense.
 In Pennsylvania, too, an unexpected coughing fit fell within the state’s Sudden Medical Emergency Doctrine.